Most illnesses are short lived, but can still cause us difficulty performing activities of daily living (ADLs).

 How Do Families Cope With Pain?

-Basic ADLs are those activities associated with self-care like personal hygiene, dressing/undressing, eating, and moving around.
+Basic ADLs are activities associated with self-care, such as personal hygiene, dressing/undressing, eating, and moving around.
 But ADLs also extend to other fundamental areas of life – employment, house cleaning, grocery shopping, home maintenance, laundry, preparing meals, caring for children and pets, and leisure activities.

 One of the keys to maintaining healthy family functioning is honest, routine communication.
 Individual responsibilities need to be routinely evaluated and discussed openly so that all members feel their needs are being addressed and met.